Yahaya-Salisu/babs-audits-skills/references/instruction-07-triage.md

 - Off-chain bugs = Out of scope / Invalid
 - External protocol bugs = Out of scope / Invalid
 - Bugs in non-reviewed or non-deployed code = Invalid unless proven in scope
-- Upstream/documented/expected design behavior = Invalid
+- Documented/expected design behavior = Invalid
 - Admin/privileged-triggered only = Invalid unless the bug causes unintended damage during normal honest operation of that role and privileged-operation bugs are in scope
 - Trusted role acting maliciously alone = Invalid
-- No realistic damage path = Invalid
+- No realistic damage path or non-exploitable bug = Invalid
 - Theoretical impact without a concrete execution path = Invalid
 - Informational = zero or negligible security impact only
 - Severity must follow demonstrated impact, not worst-case imagination